sw1a403/Simulation-program/README.md

 This way we are able to simulate what affects the travel time of a bus on Jyllandsgade most, and indicate what may reduce the travel time.

+# How to use the program.

+To use this program you will need to download the source code and compile main.c.
+You will need a C compiler like MinGW found at: http://www.mingw.org/ to compile this program.